MileHacker Logo

 Major Holidays

-• New Year's Day, Epiphany, Easter Monday, Labor Day.
+• New Year's Day, Epiphany, Easter Monday, May Day (in many countries).

 • Corpus Christi, Anti-Fascist Struggle Day, Statehood Day.